-IFRS annual improvements, 2014-2016 cycle: the amendments are applicable for accounting periods beginning on or after 1 January 2017 or 1 January 2018 and are expected to be adopted by the European Union in the second half of 2017.
+IFRS annual improvements, 2014-2016 cycle: the amendments are applicable for accounting periods beginning on or after 1 January 2017 or 1 January 2018 and were adopted by the European Union on 8 February 2018.

-The Group is currently studying the potential impact of the amendments not applicable from 1 January 2016.
+The Group is currently studying the potential impact of the amendments not applicable from 1 January 2017.